harshit-wadhwani/Depression-analysis-using-tweets/README.md

 # Depression Analysis using tweets

-This app extracts last 100 tweets of the user by their username and extracts their tweets, it than predict the user Depression
+This app extracts last 100 tweets of the user by their username, it than predict the user Depression, it also creates a word cloud of their tweets.